 - Military: If you are interested in practicing in the military/ROTC.

 - Religious organizations: Contact both local and national headquarters.

 - Sports/professional sports teams: Many local booster clubs and recreation sporting groups offer college scholarships.
-Some examples include the National Bowling Association, Bowl.com, The National Rifle Association (NRA) and the American Youth Golf Association.
+Some examples include the National Bowling Association, Bowl.com, and the American Youth Golf Association.
 Also, professional sports teams often sponsor students in local areas.
 Some even have community foundations.